List of The Price Is Right pricing games: Dice Game

-The game is played for a car with a price that only contains the digits one through six.
+The game is played for a car with a price that only contains the digits one through six among the last four digits.
 The first digit of the price is revealed, and the contestant rolls four dice on a gaming table, one at a time.
 The table has a line painted across its width near the end opposite the contestant, and a die must land entirely across the line in order to count.
 Each die corresponds to one of the remaining digits in the price.
 If the contestant rolls the actual digit, it is revealed on a gameboard.
 Otherwise, they must guess whether the correct digit is higher or lower than the one rolled.
-Any incorrect roll of one or six is defaulted to "higher" or "lower".
-The contestant wins the car by guessing correctly on all digits.
+Any incorrect roll of one or six is defaulted to "higher" or "lower" respectively.
+The contestant wins the car by guessing correctly and/or getting an exact roll on all four missing digits.

 Prior to 1977, the car price occasionally included zeroes or digits higher than six.
 Until 2007, the contestant was required to state "higher" for rolls of one and "lower" for rolls of six.
 Originally, when cars with four-digit prices were offered, the first number was not revealed to start the game.
 When cars priced above $10,000 were first offered in the 1980s, an extra digit readout was added to the left side of the gameboard for the first number in the price.
 The game was briefly renamed Deluxe Dice Game when this change first occurred.

 Do the Math

-A contestant is shown two prizes and the difference in their prices, typically an amount between $800 and $1,200.
+A contestant is shown two prizes and the difference in their prices.
 The contestant must decide whether that amount must be added to or subtracted from the price of the prize on the left to yield the price of the one on the right.
 A correct answer wins both prizes, plus a cash amount equal to their price difference.